 Tu ends in a vowel, which has caused int to lose its initial vowel sound.

-The verb vierzi means to open (something).
-The reflexive vierzisi means to open oneself; si vierzaran (they shall open themselves) is its third-person plural, futûr sempliç conjugation.
+The verb vierzi (or viergi) means to open (something).
+The reflexive vierzisi means to open oneself; si vierzaran (they will open themselves) is its third-person plural, futûr sempliç conjugation.
 The masculine il voli means eye; its plural form is i vôi.

 si vierzaran i vuestris vôi